o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-macro-material.md

 The **Terrain Macro Material** component applies a terrain base color texture to all terrain regions that fall within its volume.

-## Usage

-The **Terrain Macro Material** component provides low-fidelity color information to the terrain system within a volume.
-The color data is used as the only source of color for any portion of the terrain that exists beyond the **Detail material render distance** defined on the [**Terrain World Renderer**](/docs/user-guide/components/reference/terrain/world-renderer) component.
-Within the **Detail material render distance** the color data is blended with the [terrain detail materials](/docs/user-guide/components/reference/terrain/terrain-detail-material) to provide color variation as the detail textures repeat on the surface.

-The component also provides optional macro normal information to the terrain system so that distant terrain can have higher quality normals on the lower-poly LODs.
-The macro normals are difficult to author correctly, so they aren't recommended for typical use.
-The macro normals must be in world space and generated at the same terrain scale in all dimensions as the terrain in the O3DE level.
-If the terrain in O3DE is resized unevenly in any direction, the normals will no longer line up with the terrain geometry and the terrain surface lighting will be incorrect.

-You can configure the dimensions of the volume by adjusting the [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) component on the entity.
-You can assign a color texture and an optional normal texture by dragging texture assets to the **Color Texture** or **Normal Texture** fields, or by clicking {{< icon "file-folder.svg" >}}.
-When the textures are assigned, you can adjust the direction and magnitude of the normals by using the **Normal Flip X** and **Normal Flip Y** toggles, and the **Normal Factor** slider.

-The **Terrain Macro Material** can exist on the same entity as a **Terrain Layer Spawner** component if it's convenient, but this is not a requirement.
-This component can be used with any world region whether it overlaps multiple spawners, a single spawner, or no spawners at all.
-The macro material data is applied to any terrain data that appears within its volume and does not render wherever terrain is absent.
-This flexibility allows the terrain macro material to be authored, loaded, and unloaded at different sizes and resolutions than the rest of the terrain data.

-If two **Terrain Macro Material** volumes overlap, the **Priority** field dictates which macro material data will be used.
-Larger values are higher in priority.

 ## Provider

 [Terrain Gem](/docs/user-guide/gems/reference/environment/terrain)